The Trinity Beast — AWS Partner Onboarding Guide

 Partners who need direct, low-latency access to The Trinity Beast — bypassing the public ALB and internet — have two connection paths depending on protocol:

-TCP (LPO + LRS) PrivateLink 8080 (LPO), 9090 (LRS) Sub-millisecond (same region) Partner creates VPC endpoint → you approve
+TCP (LPO + LRS) PrivateLink 8080 (LPO), 9090 (LRS) Request/response OR real-time WebSocket push feed Partner creates VPC endpoint → you approve

-UDP (LPO + LRS) VPC Peering 2679 (LPO), 2680 (LRS) Sub-millisecond (same region) Peering connection + route table + security group
+UDP (LPO + LRS) VPC Peering → NLB 2679 (LPO), 2680 (LRS) Request/response — lowest possible latency, zero overhead Peering connection + route table + security group

 TCP Partners — PrivateLink